School Liaison

 Welcome to the Nellis & Creech Air Force Bases, and Nevada Test and Training Range School Liaison page!
 This is your one-stop shop for all matters related to K-12 military child education in Clark County, Nevada.

-Military members and their families, traditional public schools, public charter and private schools, home schoolers, and anyone interested in military child education are encouraged to explore this website.
-You will find a variety of topics dealing military child education and answers to many questions dealing with everything from student enrollment to college admissions.
+Military members and their families, traditional public schools, public charter and private schools, homeschoolers, and anyone interested in military child education are encouraged to explore this website.
+You will find a variety of topics dealing with military child education and answers to many questions dealing with everything from student enrollment to college admissions.

 For those who do not find the information they seek, please contact the School Liaison Program Manager, Kristina Aubert.